Oakley, Bedfordshire: History

-In 1671 a window tax was introduced in the reign of Charles II, which inter alia recorded the population of Oakley as being 255 souls.
+In 1671 a window tax was introduced, which recorded the population of Oakley as 255.
 In 1679 the Mordaunts sold Oakley to the Levinz family, who in their turn sold it in 1737 to the 4th Duke of Bedford.
-The Duke, a leading politician in George II's England, proved a most successful business man, and enlarged the Ducal properties considerably, buying Houghton House near Ampthill, as well as Oakley Manor House.
+The Duke, a leading politician and successful business man, enlarged the Ducal properties considerably, buying Houghton House near Ampthill, as well as Oakley Manor House.

 In 1735 an elderly Oakley woman was accused of being a witch, and was subjected to an ordeal by swimming.

 After the purchase of Oakley House by the 4th Duke, the old house was demolished and a new (present) one was built on its site.
-It served as a hunting box for successive dukes, being just a small fraction of the size of their main seat thirteen miles away at Woburn.
+It served as a hunting box for successive dukes, thirteen mile from their main seat at Woburn.
 In 1795, the Oakley Reynes Pre-Enclosure map was drawn, and in 1803 Oakley was enclosed.
-As a matter of interest, records have been discovered that show the annual expenditure of the Church from Easter 1821 to Easter 1822 as being £2.7s.3d. (£2.36).
-There was widespread poverty in the early 19th century after the Battle of Waterloo.
+Records show the annual expenditure of the Church from Easter 1821 to Easter 1822 as £2.7s.3d. (£2.36).
 It gave its name to Oakley Square near Camden Town in London which was developed in the nineteenth century from land owned by the Dukes of Bedford.

-In 1839, the 6th Duke of Bedford died and was succeeded by the 7th Duke, who had a strong desire to improve the whole Bedford Estate, to cut out extravagance and waste and to put the whole enterprise on a strong financial footing.
+In 1839, the 6th Duke of Bedford died and was succeeded by the 7th Duke, who improved the Bedford Estate and put the enterprise on a strong financial footing.
 In 1851, there was a census, which included details of church attendance at the three places of worship in the village – the Parish Church of St. Mary, the Primitive Methodist Chapel and the Congregational Church (now demolished).

-The 7th Duke decided to build new cottages for the Estate tenants, and these were constructed of the best materials available to avoid needless repairs in the future.
-These properties were easy to clean, and had all facilities – gardens, water supply etc. Also the village map was re-drawn and the winding roads were straightened out.
-A new road was built – Station Road – running from Lovell Road to where the station stood.
+The 7th Duke built new cottages for the Estate tenants, using the best materials available to avoid future repairs.
+These properties were easy to clean, and had all facilities – gardens, water supply etc. Also, the winding roads were straightened and a new road was built – Station Road – running from Lovell Road to where the station stood.
 The High Street was straightened, as was Duck End Road, now Church Lane.
 All the cottages in the High Street and Station Road were built in blocks for the sake of economy, usually six to a block.
 Most have a stone inscription in the gable showing a ducal coronet, a letter "B" for Bedford and the date of construction.
 Most of the earlier homes were of stone and thatch and were demolished when the new houses became available.